 Which Pinnacles Entrance to Choose?

-There are two entrances for Pinnacles National Park: the East Entrance and the West Entrance.
+There are two entrances to Pinnacles National Park: the East Entrance and the West Entrance.
 It’s important to know that you cannot drive through the park from one entrance to the other.
 When planning your Pinnacles day trip, make sure to choose the entrance based on what you want to do once you arrive.

 Pinnacles East Entrance Highlights